alexjab/PerspectiveMockups.js/README.md

 It works out of the box on recent versions of Firefox.
 You can create your HTML page and then just open it from Firefox.

 ### Using Chrome

-#### #1 issue
-TL;DR: you need to use a web server (e.g. `python -m SimpleHTTPServer`).

-Explanation: it works, but Chrome's default security settings actually prevent some canvas operations for files from different domains.
-Moreover, Chrome consider that static files all come from different domains, so those operations are still impossible even though everything happens on your machine.

-Workaround #1 (untested): you can launch Chrome from the command line with this setting: `--allow-file-access-from-files`

-Credit where credit is due: [http://stackoverflow.com/questions/16217521/i-get-a-canvas-has-been-tainted-error-in-chrome-but-not-in-ff](http://stackoverflow.com/questions/16217521/i-get-a-canvas-has-been-tainted-error-in-chrome-but-not-in-ff).

-Workaround #2: fire up a small web server from the command line (using Python): go to your project's directory and enter `python -m SimpleHTTPServer`, then point your browser to [http://localhost:8000](http://localhost:8000).

-#### #2 issue

 If your picture gets too large, then any attempt to save it may crash the tab.
 No workaround found yet.